jhollowe/blog/content/posts/nvme-proxmox-r510-bios.md

 ---
-title: "NVMe Boot in Proxmox on Older BIOS"
+title: "NVMe Boot in Proxmox on R510 BIOS"
 date: 2022-12-27T18:54:12Z
 description: My process of finding the best way to boot Proxmox off an NVMe drive in an old Dell R510